Interview with Nelson Guimarães of Amazon, about His Working Experience in Japan

 Nelson: OK, that’s good.

-Ryoko: And so, thank you for your time today.
+Ryoko: Thank you for your time today.
 It was a pleasure to talk to you.

 Nelson: Thank you so much for having me.